Mannheim

 Mannheim (/de/; Palatine German: Mannem or Monnem), officially the University City of Mannheim (Universitätsstadt Mannheim), is the second-largest city in Baden-Württemberg after Stuttgart, the state capital, and Germany's 21st-largest city, with a population of over 315,000.
 It is located at the border with Rhineland-Palatinate.
 The city is the cultural and economic centre of the Rhine-Neckar, Germany's seventh-largest metropolitan region, with nearly 2.4 million inhabitants.

 Mannheim is located at the confluence of the Upper Rhine and the Neckar in the Kurpfalz (Electoral Palatinate) region of northwestern Baden-Württemberg.
 The city lies in the Upper Rhine Plain, Germany's warmest region, between the Palatine Forest and the Oden Forest.
 Mannheim forms a continuous urban zone of around 500,000 inhabitants with Ludwigshafen am Rhein in the Rhineland-Palatinate, while some northern suburbs lie in Hesse; Hamburg is the only other German city with a presence in two states other than its own.

-Unusually for a German city, central Mannheim's streets and avenues are laid out in a grid pattern, leading to its nickname as the Quadratestadt (Square City) and the tourism slogan "Leben im Quadrat" ("Life in the (Note: in dem → im) Square").
+Unusually for a German city, central Mannheim's streets and avenues are laid out in a grid pattern, leading to its nickname as the Quadratestadt (Square City) and the tourism slogan "Leben im Quadrat" ("Life in the Square").
+Also, most of the streets in central Mannheim do not have street names; the city blocks are instead referred to by letter and number.
 At the southern base of this system is Mannheim Palace.
 It was the former home of the Prince-elector of the Electoral Palatinate, and now houses the University of Mannheim.
 The civic symbol of the city is the Mannheim Water Tower, completed in 1886 and rising to 60 m above the art nouveau area Friedrichsplatz.
-Held annually, the May Market is the largest regional consumer exhibition of Germany.
+Held annually, Mannheim's May Market is the largest regional consumer exhibition of Germany.